-Jeff Lamm is in his fourth season at the helm of the University of Tampa beach volleyball team, after becoming the first coach in program history, announced in 2017.
-Lamm was named head coach after spending 15 seasons as an assistant coach with the indoor Tampa volleyball team.
-This is Lamm’s 28th year coaching volleyball at the high school, club, and collegiate levels.
+Jeff Lamm is in his 19th season as an assistant at UT.
+This is Lamm’s 24th year coaching volleyball at the high school, club, and collegiate levels.
 He has also served as the assistant director of Tampa Volleyball Camps since coming to the school.

 In 2011, Lamm was honored by the American Volleyball Coaches Association of America (AVCA) as its National Assistant Coach of the Year.